Edenton Street United Methodist Church-Raleigh, NC

 Unlike modern roofing materials, slate stands up to UV exposure, moisture, and extreme temperatures without deteriorating.
 It’s naturally resistant to rot, insects, and fire, which is why many historic buildings still retain their original slate roofs today.
 In restoration projects, slate isn’t chosen simply for its durability—it’s restored because it’s already there, often performing well after 100 years or more.
 With regular maintenance, most aging slate roofs don’t need full replacement—just expert care to preserve their longevity and historic value.

-🏛️ Requirements for Slate Roof Structures in Raleigh, NC
+Historic Preservation Requirements for Slate Roofs in Raleigh, NC

 In Raleigh, maintaining or restoring a slate roof on a historic property involves coordinating with several key organizations responsible for historic preservation standards.
 These agencies ensure that repairs, replacements, or alterations preserve the city’s rich architectural heritage.